 - The advice asking people to work from home where they can is no longer in place.
 This may change over the winter if cases rise.

 - The Government stresses that employers have a legal responsibility to protect their employees from risks to their health and safety and that “your employer should be able to explain to you the measures they have in place to keep you safe at work”.
 Read more advice about work for CEV people and their families on the Government website here >>

-- As England moves to “step 4” of it’s roadmap out of lockdown, all legal limits on on social contact, the number of people who can meet, and laws requiring people to wear masks and social distance have been dropped.
+- All legal limits on on social contact, the number of people who can meet, and laws requiring people to wear masks and social distance have been dropped.

 The full Government guidance on what people can and cannot do can be found on their website here >>

-Wales moved to alert level 1 restrictions on 17th July.
-These restrictions are stricter than those in place in England, and include the following:
+Wales moved to alert level 0 restrictions on 7th August.
+These restrictions are similar to those in place in England, with the following differences:

 - You should work from home if you can.